 Research notes report interesting findings ready for publication.
 They should be shorter than regular articles.
 The requirements for completeness and detail in the analysis and presentation are less strict, but are subject to the same high standards as for other articles and the same review process applies.

-Letters to the Editor provides a forum for the airing of opinions on issues pertinent to the statistical community or offers commentaries on articles that have appeared in the journal.
+Letters to the editor provides a forum for airing opinions on issues pertinent to the statistical community or commentaries on articles that have appeared in the journal.

-There is a Book Review section and an Index that appears at the end of every volume.
+JOS has a book review section and an index that appears at the end of every volume.

 The editorial board is participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
 Similarity Check is a medium that allows for comprehensive manuscripts screening, aimed to eliminate plagiarism and provide a high standard and quality peer-review process.

-Editors-in-Chief Jansson, Ingegerd, Statistics Sweden, Sweden Kraft, Karin, Statistics Sweden, Sweden Larsson, Karl, Statistics Sweden, Sweden
+Editors-in-Chief Ingegerd Jansson, Statistics Sweden, Sweden Karin Kraft, Statistics Sweden, Sweden Suad Elezović, Statistics Sweden, Sweden

 Book Review Editor McCarthy, Jaki S., USDA/NASS, U.S.A